Sonia Park – she/her/hers

 Mike Chalupa

 Mike Chalupa serves as the Director of City Neighbors Foundation, which operates three arts integrated, project-based, Reggio Emilia-inspired public charter schools in Baltimore (City Neighbors High School, 9-12, City Neighbors Hamilton K-8, and City Neighbors Charter School, K-8) and works to promote progressive, child-centered, democratic educational practices across the region.
 Mike had previously served as Academic Director of the City Neighbors Foundation, co-founded City Neighbors Hamilton and City Neighbors High School and led City Neighbors Charter School as Principal.
 Starting his career as a program leader for various non-profits supporting immigrant and homeless youth, Mike then served as a 4th through 8th grade classroom teacher, and an independent school leader – before coming to City Neighbors.
-In addition to his role on the DCSC Board, Mike also serves as Co-President of the Maryland Alliance of Public Charter Schools.
+In addition to his role on the DCSC Board, Mike also served as Co-President of the Maryland Alliance of Public Charter Schools.
 Mike earned his Masters in School Leadership from the Harvard Graduate School of Education and his Bachelor of Arts in English and History from Georgetown University.

 Felix Li